Modeling the bounce of a gas-filled ball: Modeling the energy stored during the bounce

 \section{Modeling the energy stored during the bounce}

-In our model, there is no air resistance, so the energy of the ball is constant before the bounce, and has a smaller but constant value after the bounce.
-The difference between these is the energy which is lost (converted) to sound and heat during the bounce.
+Our model neglects air resistance, so the energy of the ball is constant $E_b$ before the bounce, and has a smaller constant value $E_a$ after the bounce.
+The difference between these is the energy which is lost (e.g., converted to thermal energy and sound) during the bounce.
 The remaining energy, which is stored, is $E_a$.
-Here, we model the energy stored in the bounce.

-For this purpose, we treat the ball as a rubber bag containing gas under pressure.
-When the ball hits the ground and comes to a stop, it is deformed, and its interior volume $V$ decreases by a small amount $\Delta V$, as shown in Fig.~\ref{f:bounce}.
-This decrease in volume does not ``come for free'' in the energetic sense, because changing the volume requires that a force be applied against the pressure of the gas inside the ball.
+To model the energy stored in the bounce, first we treat the ball as a bag containing gas under pressure.
+When the ball hits the ground and comes to a stop, the internal volume $V$ of the bag decreases by a small amount $\Delta V \ge 0 $ to $V-\Delta V$, as shown in Fig.~\ref{f:bounce}.
+This decrease in volume requires energy, since a force must be applied against the pressure of the gas inside the ball.
+For now, assume that the material of the bag does not store or release any energy.

 To compute the energy needed, consider a ``cubical box'' model of a ball, as shown in Figure~\ref{f:box}, where one wall is free to slide in and out, but sealed against gas loss.
 This is like a bicycle pump, in which a sliding piston compresses air, or an internal combustion engine, where an air-fuel explosion creates pressure that moves a piston.